goalsgame/ueimporter/README.md

 used as a staging area for updating `main` with corresponding engine releases.

-In this example, the first changesets on `main` contains change unrelated to Unreal Engine, in fact after the second changeset there is not a single file from the engine present.
+In this example, the first changesets on `main` contains change unrelated to Unreal Engine, the same goes for the second changeset, after which there is not a single file from the engine present.

-From the very first changeset (where no files exist) we create the `vendor-unreal-engine` branch, and the first changeset to it is a simple copy paste of the all files found in [4.27.0-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.0-release).
+From the very first changeset (where no engine files exist) we create the `vendor-unreal-engine` branch, and the first changeset to it is a simple copy paste of the all files found in [4.27.0-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.0-release).
-Make sure to add and check in files on either macOs or Linux or else file permission flags such as (+x) will not be recorded in Plastic.
+Make sure to add and check in files on either macOs or Linux or else file permission flags (`+x`) will not be recorded in Plastic.

 Next step is to add this to `main`, let's use a task branch called `add-ue-4.27.0`.
 Before we merge the result back we remove the `Samples` and `Templates` directories from the root, we do not need them on `main`, this is labeled as `local UE change #1`.

 On main we do another local change to the engines source code, labeled as `local UE change #2`.
+There might be other changesets here, for example adding your main game module.

 When we are ready to upgrade to `4.27.1` we switch back to `vendor-unreal-engine`, download [4.27.1-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.1-release),